gavinyork/zephyr3d/apps/doc/web/en/water.md

 - **Small decorative water**: `FBMWaveGenerator` is usually sufficient.
 - **Oceans / broad swells**: use `FFTWaveGenerator`, especially when you want foam or folded crests.
 It allocates several FFT textures and updates every frame; the GPU cost rises quickly with resolution.
-- **Low-end hardware**: set `refractionMode` to `offset` to drop the march's 24 depth reads per pixel.
+- **Low-end hardware**: set `refractionMode` to `offset` to drop the 24 depth reads per pixel.
 - **Caustics**: need a shadow-casting directional light.
-If you do not want them, keep `causticsEnabled = false` to skip the photon launch and temporal accumulation entirely.
+Keep `causticsEnabled = false` when you do not want them.
+- **Shoreline foam**: adds around a dozen depth samples per water pixel and a second channel to the scene's depth pyramid.
+Keep `shoreFoamAmount = 0` when you do not want it.
 - **Refraction blur / directional scattering**: nearly free, and they pull a lot of look from the medium coefficients.